grafana/loki/docs/sources/clients/promtail/gcplog-cloud.md

 This enables promtail to read log entries from the pubsub subscription created before.

+you can find example for promtail scrape config for `gcplog` [here](../scraping/#gcplog-scraping)

+If you are scraping logs from multiple GCP projects, then this serviceaccount should have above permissions in all the projects you are tyring to scrape.

 ## Operations

 Sometimes you may wish to clear the pending pubsub queue containing logs.